Mobile Push Notifications

-But this powerful tool has a catch—at least when it comes to push notifications sent to mobile iOS devices or on your website.
-Namely, customers have to first opt in to receive push notifications before you can actually send them any messages (with one exception being provisional push messages).
+But this powerful tool has a catch—at least when it comes to push notifications sent to mobile devices or on your website.
+Namely, customers have to first opt in to receive push notifications before you can actually send them any messages (with one exception being provisional push messages on iOS).
 But that can be easier said than done, which is one big reason we recommend marketers consider leveraging push primers.

 Why Should Brands Use Push Primers?

 Too many times, we see brands immediately prompt new customers to opt in to push with a one-time generic system prompt before they know if or why they even should agree to receive these messages.
 This often leads to lower opt in rates and fewer channels you can use to reach your customers on.

 However, if you go to a big box store and grab a sample of the new granola bar they're selling, you're more likely to walk out of the store with a box of those things under your arm—am I right?
 Similarly, if brands were to offer their customers a little taste of what they'd get by opting in to push, their customers would more likely be willing to opt in.
 That's where push primers come into play.
 Push primers are like those free samples, but for push notifications—they allow customers to get a little taste of what they're going to get prior to actually purchasing the whole product.

 Okay, But What ARE Push Primers, Exactly?